 The BLS notes that focusing on science and mathematics courses in high school also provides useful preparation for science technician jobs.
 In lieu of an associate's degree in conservation, conservation technicians might also choose to earn a broader program of study, such as a bachelor's degree in biology.
 In that case, the BLS emphasizes that technicians should concentrate on lab-oriented classes that prepare students for the hands-on work of a science technician.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median annual salary earned by forest and conservation workers was $35,430 in May 2015.
-The employment of such workers is expected to increase by 4% between 2014 and 2024, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the mean annual salary earned by forest and conservation workers was $40,110 in May 2018.
+The employment of such workers is expected to decrease from 2018 and 2028, per the BLS.